AyanPathan47/techno_serve_official/src/pages/career/fresher-react-developer.md

 -   Write clean, efficient, and maintainable code.
 -   Debug and troubleshoot issues to optimize application performance.
 -   Stay up-to-date with React and web development best practices.
--   Embrace a culture of continuous learning and improvement.
+-   Embrace a culture of continuous learning and improvement.<br><br>

 ### Qualifications